hismat/k-bus_reader/README.md

 - Arduino Nano Every
 - USB cable to connect PC to the Arduino board
 - Resistance and diode for converting voltage level from 12V to 5V
+- Miscellaneous like lead wire and tools for wiring.

 ## Setup
 Below is just an example to get K-Bus signal input to Arduino Rx pin while dropping voltage to 5V.